TheDrHobo/thedrhobo.github.io/_posts/2025-12-11-top-10-board-games.md

 **Designer:** Julian Courtland-Smith
 **Year:** 1986

 The perfect game for kids, hands down.
-I still remember the excitement of playing this as a 10-year-old after my mum found it in a charity shop - watching the island tiles sink, revealing sea monsters and sharks, desperately trying to get my meeples to safety whilst my siblings' whales smashed my boats to pieces.
+I still remember the excitement of playing this as a 10-year-old after my mum found it in a charity shop (i found the cover art so exciting) - watching the island tiles sink, revealing sea monsters and sharks, desperately trying to get my meeples to safety whilst my sister's octopus smashed my boats to pieces.
 Pure chaos, pure fun, zero complexity.
 The updated definitive version, 'Survive: Escape from Atlantis', keeps everything that made the original brilliant whilst improving the production quality.
 I'm genuinely looking forward to playing this with my own kids - it's one of those rare games that works brilliantly across generations.
 The Take-That elements are strong, but they're cartoonish enough that nobody takes it personally when a sea serpent devours their swimmer.
-Simple rules, memorable moments, and the kind of gleeful destruction that makes family game nights actually fun rather than an exercise in managing different skill levels.
+Simple rules, memorable moments, and the kind of gleeful destruction that makes family game nights so much fun.

 <img src="/assets/img/Boardgame/EFAgame.webp" alt="Escape from Atlantis gameplay" style="margin: 1em 0; max-width: 100%;">